JanssenProject/jans/nightly/janssen-server/vm-ops/upgrade/index.md

     This `client-id` and `client-pw` will then be used to import Terraform configurations

-3. Use our Terraform [docs](../terraform/README.md) on the new installation, i.e. `vreplace-janssen-version` to:
+3. Use our Terraform [docs](../terraform/README.md) on the new installation, i.e. `nightly` to:
     - import all the global configurations from the new installation using `terraform import`
     - define all the custom IDP configurations and apply them using `terraform apply`

-4. At this point there should be two versions up, `old version` and `vreplace-janssen-version`.
+4. At this point there should be two versions up, `old version` and `nightly`.

 5. Traffic should be switched gradually from the old setup to the new setup.
    Once confidence is gained, drain the old VM.